Oakland Raiders quarterback Matt Flynn may find himself on the losing end of another position battle this season.

-Flynn signed a three-year, $26 million deal with the Seattle Seahawks in 2012, but failed to beat rookie Russell Wilson for the starting job.
+Flynn signed a three-year, $26 million deal with the Seahawks in 2012, but failed to beat out rookie Russell Wilson for the starting job in Seattle.
 He was traded for a fifth-round pick in the 2014 draft and a conditional pick in 2015 to Oakland earlier this offseason.
-Flynn competed against Terrelle Pryor to become Oakland’s starting quarterback, and if Monday’s practice is any indication, he will be holding a clipboard -- again.
+Flynn competed against Terrelle Pryor to become Oakland’s starting quarterback, and if today’s practice is any indication, he will be holding a clipboard - again.

 Pryor – not Flynn – took first-team reps during Raiders practice on Monday.
 Oakland has not announced its starting quarterback.
 But Pryor’s practice reps leading up to the season opener against Indianapolis could indicate he will start on Sunday.